From Surviving to Thriving: How Operating Cash Flow Can Revolutionize Your Business

 Evaluating Business Performance and Profitability

-- Gross Profit Margin: It is the percentage of gross profit related to the revenue of the business from its sales of goods.
-It is a great indicator that shows how well an organization has generated cash flow of gross profit from its primary business function (sales).
-It is calculated as gross profit/revenue × 100 %.
+• Gross Profit Margin: It's the percentage of gross profit related to the revenue of the business from its sales of goods.
+This is a great indicator that shows how well an organization has generated cash flow of gross profit from its primary business function (sales).
+It's calculated as gross profit/revenue × 100 %.

-- Net profit Margin: It represents the percentage of revenue left as net income after deducting all expenses including non-operating expenses.
-The gross profit margin doesn’t take non-operating expenses into the calculation.
+• Net profit Margin: It represents the percentage of revenue left as net income after deducting all expenses, including non-operating expenses.
+The gross profit margin doesn’t take non-operating expenses into account.

-- Return on Investment (ROI): ROI is the rate of return for the investment made by the company over a specific period.
-It is a great financial indicator of a business to measure its performance and profitability.
+• Return on Investment (ROI): ROI is the rate of return for the investment made by the company over a specific period.
+It's a great financial indicator of a business to measure its performance and profitability.

-- Return on Equity: It is the return earned for the shareholders' equity investment.
+• Return on Equity: It's the return earned for the shareholders' equity investment.
 It indicates how much profit is generated from shareholders' equity investments.

 Enhancing Investment Opportunities and Attracting Stakeholders

-Therefore, companies should focus on producing good positive cash flow to showcase the financial stability to the investors and stakeholders.
+Therefore, companies should focus on producing good positive cash flow to showcase their financial stability to investors and stakeholders.
 This helps acquire substantial investments to grow the business to the required level.

 Utilizing Operating Cash Flow for Business Transformation